-Jennifer Lopez, Alex Rodriguez ‘Talking Marriage Just Weeks After Drake Split’
+Jennifer Lopez, Alex Rodriguez ‘Talking Marriage’ Just Weeks After Drake Split

 “[Jennifer is] saying that ‘he’s the one,’ but friends are worried because she’s only just come out of the relationship with Drake and she’s jumped right back in.
 There are concerns that she’s moving way too fast, even by JLo standards, and that she’s heading for heartbreak again.”

-As the source already mentions, it’s only been a month since Jennifer Lopez called it quits with Drake, who she allegedly dated for three months.
+As the source already mentions, it’s only been a month since Jennifer Lopez called it quits with Drake, whom she allegedly dated for three months.
 For her to jump into a new relationship so soon is worrying some of her friends and family members, especially since marriage talk is already being brought up.

 Again, Jennifer Lopez thinks she’s making the right move in getting together with Alex.
 After all, she’s been working incredibly hard with her Vegas residency, her forthcoming Spanish album, and her recurring role on NBC’s Shades of Blue.
 J.Lo sees nothing wrong with dating multiple people — she’s simply trying to find the one.